Jweaver74/Quality-Read-Me/README.md

   ## Description
-  Ask a series of questions to produce a uniform readme file for the users projects.
+  After running the command node index.js within the terminal, the user will be ask a series of questions to produce a uniform readme file for the users projects.

   ## Installation
   Clone the repo to the users repo.
 Open the terminal within the Develop folder and run the commend node index.js.

   ## Tests